ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Route Table Configuration** :

-* Update the route table associated with your private subnets to direct outbound internet traffic through the NAT gateway.
+* Change the route table linked to your private subnets so that outbound connections are routed via the NAT gateway.

-* This setup allows instances in private subnets to communicate with the internet.
+* Instances on private subnets can now connect to the internet thanks to this configuration.

 **Deleting and Disassociation** :

-* Deleting a NAT gateway disassociates its Elastic IP address but retains the address in your AWS account without releasing it.
+* A NAT gateway's Elastic IP address is disconnected upon deletion, yet it stays in your AWS account without being released.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720356333478/b383731b-53e2-4047-b1b7-8ca99223b54c.png align="center")